 One particular segment, titled “World’s Worst Superheroes,” sparked much laughter as students watched their fellow peers run around the tent pretending to be superhumans with useless powers, some even elaborating on their abilities to the crowd.
 As she reflected on the experience, participant Stephanie Li ’24 mentioned that she was fully conscious throughout, despite her silly response during the hypnosis.

-“I kind of willed myself to really stay focused on his voice…nothing felt out of the ordinary.
-And I was happily going along with everything that he was telling us to do.
+“I was happily going along with everything that he was telling us to do.
 So with the superhero thing, I don’t really know, for some reason, I just thought grape popcorn.
 I wanted to be like Groot, but grape popcorn.
-So I’m just going to say group popcorn,” said Li.
+So I’m just going to say grape popcorn,” said Li.

 Audience member Miles Palmer ’23, was one of many students who believed the entire show was a hoax, and that students weren’t really hypnotized.
 He had concerns about whether participants were actually under a trance, or if they were just going along with the show for fun.